mercadopago/devsite-docs/guides/resources/devpanel/devpanel.en.md

 4. Accept our Terms and Conditions.
 5. Create the application by clicking on the button "Create application".

-To every application created, a new card is also automatically created on the Developer Panel's homepage, containing the application's name, description, and ID.
+To every application created, a new card containing the application's name, description and ID is automatically created on the Developer Panel's homepage.